dead-claudia/thallium/docs/reporter-api.md

 If you want to create your own reporter, it's relatively straightforward to do so.
 Thallium reporters are simple functions that accept a set of event objects.
 It's written to be very unopinionated, easy to work with, and if you feel a need to convert it to something else, it's very straightforward to do.

-Reporters are called with an event and either return a thenable or accept a `done` callback.
-Note that you must either resolve the thenable or call the `done` callback *at some point*, because Thallium waits for all reporters to finish before continuing what it was doing.
+Reporters are called with an event and return possibly a thenable resolved on completion.

 Note that when you create a reporter, especially a standalone one, it should *not* itself depend on Thallium, but merely be a function of report &rarr; update state &rarr; print (if necessary) &rarr; return.
 If you feel you need to depend on Thallium, you should consider wrapping the reporter in a [plugin](./plugins.md) and exposing that.